 With the right strength training methods, you can

-Ok, let me expand on this one.
+Ok, let me expand on the last one.
 The muscle that is working is called the ‘agonist’, and the opposing muscle is called the ‘antagonist’.
 In an ideal scenario, you want to see the agonist is working and the antagonist is not working.
 This has been shown in electromyography studies with sprinters, where the could show, that when the agonist is highly active, the antagonist is almost completely inactive, like being switched off.
 That means, that is in order to have ideal synchronization, you want to have the agonist, working/activated and the antagonistic muscles not working.
 What you see in beginners or athletes inexperienced with strength training, is that also the antagonist, opposing muscle is working, which gives two different signals and conflicting signals to the body.
 Take the simple example of the biceps, if the agonist, the biceps is activated, the arm is bending, however, if there is also a certain degree of activation in the antagonist, the triceps, it gives a signal to the arm to resist the bending and extend the arm.